 These films were only scary to us kids if it felt like being our being killed not only could but what was going to happen later that night.
-They weren't scary unless the whole movie felt like a cosmic message aimed square at us and later we're trying to sleep and then some small noise downstairs, or upstairs would wake you to a startled nerves.
+They weren't scary unless the whole movie felt like a cosmic message aimed square at us and later we're trying to sleep and then some small noise downstairs, or upstairs would wake us.
 For me it was the branches against my 2nd floor windows, scritch-scritching, like little fingernails, in the dead, Central NJ silence.
 What were they signaling me was coming?
-It was a cassandra complex sketched into the grains of the faux wood aluminum siding.
+It was a Cassandra complex sketched into the grains of the faux wood aluminum siding.

 Do you dig how it works, the Cassandra signal?
 If you were to die by fire the TV would show you The Towering Inferno the night before... and so on.
-Successful horror films know we know about the Cassandra signal, and that we all watch TV.
+Successful horror films know we know about the Cassandra Signal, and that we all watch TV.

-And if you look at TV long enough you know it starts to communicate with you, it takes you over like a cult, making it impossible to turn it off without pangs of fear and alienation, making all your other activities--friends, school, kickball--fade into unreality, warping your mind like living too long next to a magnet.
+And if you look at TV long enough you know it starts to take you over like a cult, making it impossible to turn it off without pangs of fear and alienation, making all your other activities--friends, school, kickball--fade into unreality, warping your mind like living too long next to a magnet.
 Suddenly normal silence seems curiously empty, and scary, so you need to turn the TV on and just find something to watch with no slashers in it, leave the set up bright and loud and start reading DC war comics and thinking about General Patton, and finding an excuse to keep two butcher knives handy and one stashed under the couch.

 If you live chained to the TV like I did in the early 80s and now do again you live with all of this death coming at you--interrupted only by endless commercials rattling off catastrophic side effects of prescription drugs; cancer patients finding a center that makes them feel like there's hope; twisted up old townies nearly dead from smoking croaking their ghastly warnings; abused killer whales gasping in the sludge; tigers hunted near to extinction; starving kids in Africa--it all gathers inside you like maggots on a rotting corpse until all the veils of illusion are chewed away and you realize you are riding an eternal journey of ghastly mortality, always near death, but protected by the thin LED screen.
-You will never escape, so better get Geico!
+You will never escape!
+Better get Geico.

 The TV works you like any good cult brainwasher: terrorizing you and then comforting you, back and forth, over and over.
 In its overall guise as a continuing soap opera it hides the fact that it's your soul that's being soaped cleaned of its wallets and keys and sanity and precious dirtiness.
-Like raging waters in a flash flood that never ends the TV draws you under, promising any moment now the bubble bath soap salts will be added to the water and suds will lift you up from the lead albatross of your body, and dropping you back onto land like a spittoon Jonah, leaving free you to wander in Elysian Fields of bubbled spittle and to Wendy's and through the mall, and the monsters taking shape in the ominous twirl of water by the black void mouth drain are now, at the very beginning of the cycle, naught but hazy shadows.
+Like raging waters in a flash flood that never ends the TV draws you under, promising any moment now the bubble bath soap salts will be added to the water and suds will lift you up from the lead albatross of your body, back onto land like a spittoon Jonah, PINGgg! leaving free you to wander in Elysian Fields of bubbled spittle and to Wendy's and through the mall, and the monsters taking shape in the ominous twirl of water by the black void mouth drain are now, at the very beginning of the cycle, naught but hazy shadows.

-McG may not be a James Cameron but he handles the vast scale of T4 well: the depressing combat zone high contrast greys of the landscape are a respectful advancement on the Hong Kong blues and obvious miniatures of the 1984 original.
+Director McG may not be a James Cameron but he handles the vast scale of T4 well: the depressing combat zone high contrast grays of the landscape are a respectful advancement on the Hong Kong blues and obvious miniatures of the 1984 original.
 Then again we're not quite--in the time loop of events--up to the era that 'begins' the first film.
 T5 will hopefully bring us right up to speed, with Skynet developing time travel thus necessitating Connor's sending Reese back in time so he can ensure his own birth, and advancing to the point Cameron is back to using miniatures instead of CGI.

-So now you know: if you watch TERMINATOR: SALVATION you ensure this fate will overtake us.
+So now you know: if you watch TERMINATOR: SALVATION six more times you ensure it will come true.
 If sooner or later we will master time travel, and rest assured we will, then time travelers are already here.
-We who watch sequels to films that won't be made until after we're dead know these things, and we keep quiet as a tomb lest plot spoilers destroy the world.
-Above us sleeps a giant mom, oblivious that we're up at dawn taping monster movies and will surely grow disapproving of our slacker ways so we must move out as soon as possible.
+We who watch sequels to films that won't be made until after we're dead know these things, and we keep quiet as a tomb lest plot spoilers destroy the world's willingness to pay to see itself destroyed.
+Above us sleeps a giant mom, oblivious that we're up at dawn on a school day taping monster movies.
+She too will surely grow disapproving of our slacker ways so we must move out as soon as possible.
 But for now, she sleeps.
 John Carter, I mean Connor, I am your father.
 Put down your headphones and behold the soap of power!
 Shhhh, it has already begun.